jordanmbarrows/growthcurve/dev/USERGUIDE_source.md

 When a design file is selected, a separate design preview is also rendered:

 - For **block format** design files: the raw file contents are displayed as a styled table with variable block headers highlighted
-- For **wide format** design files: the file is displayed with well names in the header row and variable names in the first column highlighted
+- For **wide format** design files: the file is displayed with well names in the header row and only rows with a defined variable name in the first column shown in the preview
 - In Batch Processing mode, the preview shows the first design file found in the selected design directory

 The preview helps users verify that the correct file has been selected and that it is being parsed in the expected format before running analysis.